top of page

 "For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing." — James 1:23-25

-This passage underscores the importance of self-awareness and proactive transformation.
+This passage demonstrates the value of self-awareness and proactive transformation.
 Shadow work, when approached as a conscious and intentional practice, aligns with the biblical concept of examining oneself in the mirror of truth and taking action to align with God's will.

 bottom of page